A Mexican haircut is a style that a lot of men want to copy.

 Mexican men love wet hairstyles.
 They look chic and classy and don’t take too much effort.
 The simplest wet hairstyle is a slicked-back look using pomade or hair gel.

-Pompadour + Low Fade
+Mexican Pompadour + Low Fade

-Ask your barber to give you a low fade and keep the hair longer on top.
+For this Latino hairstyle ask your barber to give you a low fade and keep the hair longer on top.
 Use hair products to style the pompadour.
 You will need a pair of powerful hair clippers to maintain the fade.

 The best thing about a side part is that it looks good on most face types.
 If you want more definition in your side part, you can have your barber go over the part with a razor for a more defined look.